tomwenseleers/export/README.md

 =========================
 export is an R package to easily export active R graphs and statistical output in publication quality to Microsoft Office (Word, PowerPoint and Excel), HTML and Latex.

-Useful links:

-* You can report bugs at http://github.com/tomwenseleers/export/issues.
-If you report a bug, try to send a reproducible example and don't forget to send the result of

-        sessionInfo()

 Features
 --------
 * Save active R graphs or ggplot2, lattice or base R plots in publication